Published from 1935-2011, the Worcester State University yearbooks document student life and academic programs.

-The Worcester State University yearbooks document student life, academic programs, and campus events from 1935-2011.
 Yearbooks feature photos and information about students, faculty, staff, and campus events.
 Some include student artwork, prose, or poetry.
-Most editions are titled The Oak Leaf but, by the late 1960s, other titles appear including Transitions and Accolade.
+Most editions are titled The Oak Leaf but from the late 1960s onward, other titles appear including Transitions and Accolade.

-The entire Worcester State yearbook collection was digitized in 2015 and is available online through the links below.
-Print editions from 1948-2011 are available for viewing in the Archives and Special Collections reading room, LRC room 328 A. To view the finding aid for these, visit the collections page of this guide.
+The entire Worcester State yearbook collection was digitized in 2015 and is available online through the Internet Archive, with links to individual books in the box below.
+Print editions from 1935-2011 are available for viewing in the Archives and Special Collections reading room, LRC room 328 A. Not all years are available in print.
+To view the finding aid for print editions, visit the collections page of this guide.

 Browse the collection or click on a year below to view a particular volume.